 - The candidate is applying for pedagogical work at a higher research or educational center.

 - The applicant is a professional who is traveling to Europe due to his/hers proficiency in sports, art or any other profession, related to sharing expertise.

 - An emergency prevents the individual from returning to his home country and is required to remain in the Schengen Area for a specific period of time.

 Requirements for Schengen Tourist Visa

-Following is a guide on the general requirements for a visa Schengen.
-However, it is advisable to consult the local embassy/consulate for further information regarding each application as well as where the Schengen visa interview will take place.
+Following is a guide on the general requirements for a Schengen Visa.
+However, it is advisable to consult the local embassy/consulate for further information regarding each application, as well as where the Schengen visa interview will take place.

-- Complete and sign the visa application form.
+- Complete and sign the ETIAS application form.

 - Round trip reservations such as hotel/room/flight bookings, together with their identifying reservation numbers.
 The flight information must clearly indicate the traveler’s entry and exit dates from the Schengen Area.

-- A travel health insurance, covering the whole travel period within the Schengen Member States.
+- Travel health insurance, covering the whole travel period within the Schengen member states.